sigre7944/dooropener/README.md

 GENERAL USAGE NOTES
 ==========================
-- This programm control servo attạc to the door handle to open door on command by a smartphone connected to the internet.
+- A programm controling a servo attached to the door handle to open door on command by a smartphone connected to the internet.

 INSTALLATION REQUIREMENTS
 ==========================